-Officer An officer under the WHS Act includes: an officer within the meaning of section 9 of the Corporations Act 2001 (Commonwealth) an officer of the Crown within the meaning of section 247 of the WHS Act, and an officer of a public authority within the meaning of section 252 of the WHS Act.
+An officer under the WHS Act includes: Officer an officer within the meaning of section 9 of the Corporations Act 2001 (Commonwealth) an officer of the Crown within the meaning of section 247 of the WHS Act, and an officer of a public authority within the meaning of section 252 of the WHS Act.
 A partner in a partnership or an elected member of a local authority is not an officer while acting in that capacity.
-Person Conducting A PCBU is an umbrella concept which intends to capture all types of working a Business or Undertaking (PCBU) arrangements or relationships.
-Undertaking (1 CDU) A PCBU includes a: company unincorporated body or association, and sole trader or self-employed person.
+A PCBU is an umbrella concept which intends to capture all types of working Person Conducting a Business or arrangements or relationships.
+Undertaking (PCBU) A PCBU includes a: company unincorporated body or association, and sole trader or self-employed person.
 Individuals who are in a partnership that is conducting a business will individually and collectively be a PCBU.
 A volunteer association or elected members of a local authority will not be a PCBU.
-Personal protective equipment (PPE) Anything used or worn by a person to minimise risk to the person's health and safety. salety.
+Personal protective Anything used or worn by a person to minimise risk to the person's health and equipment (PPE) safety.
 Required minimum Minimum reduction in exposure required to reduce the wearer's exposure protection factor below the workplace exposure standard.
-Respirable Respirable dust (less than and equal to 10 micrometres (μm)) in diameter of crystalline silica the following CAS numbers: (RCS) - Cristobalite 14464-46-1 Quartz 14808-60-7 Tridymite 15468-32-3, and - Tripoli 1317-95-9.
+Respirable Respirable dust (less than and equal to 10 micrometres (μm)) in diameter of crystalline silica the following CAS numbers: (RCS) Cristobalite 14464-46-1 Quartz 14808-60-7 Tridymite 15468-32-3, and Tripoli 1317-95-9.
 Synonyms: α quartz, crystallized silicon dioxide, silica, calcined diatomaceous earth.
-Deenizatori A type of DDE decimped to protect the supplier from the line on statement Respiratory protective A type of PPE designed to protect the worker from inhaling an airborne hazardous substance.
-RPE includes masks and respirators. equipment (RPE) Risk The possibility harm (death, injury or illness) might occur when exposed to a I NON hazard.
+Respiratory A type of PPE designed to protect the worker from inhaling an airborne

+Respiratory A type of PPE designed to protect the worker from inhaling an airborne protective hazardous substance.
+RPE includes masks and respirators. equipment (RPE)

+Risk The possibility harm (death, injury or illness) might occur when exposed to a hazard.

 Should 'Should' indicates a recommended course of action.

 Worker Any person who carries out work for a person conducting a business or undertaking, including work as an employee, contractor or subcontractor (or their employee), self-employed person, outworker, apprentice or trainee, work experience student, employee of a labour hire company placed with a 'host employer' or a volunteer.
 Workplace Any place where work is carried out for a business or undertaking and includes any place where a worker goes, or is likely to be, while at work.
 This may include offices, factories, shops, construction sites, vehicles, ships, aircraft or other mobile structures on land or water.

-Appendix B - Silica dust control plan template
+Appendix B -Silica dust control plan template